 - Set your kids up with several rocks each and the paint colors of their choice.

-- Put the rocks on paper plates to keep your table clean.
-(This will make sure you don’t have a huge mess to clean up while you are trying to DIY your summer!)
+- Put the rocks on paper plates to try and minimize the mess.
+(This combined with a layer of craft paper will make sure you don’t have a huge mess to clean up while you are trying to DIY your summer!)

 DIY Bird Feeders… If you want to see more wildlife around your house